Removing Excessive Moisture & Restoring Your Comfort

 - Deteriorating home accents: Your wood floors, trim and furniture are rotting and warping, completely diminishing their once durable stature.
 When wood and home accents retain moisture for too long, visible signs of damage become eminent.

-- Humid and uncomfortable home environment: You’re home’s not just hot, it’s humid—creating an almost unlivable environment.
+- Humid and uncomfortable home environment: Your home’s not just hot, it’s humid—creating an almost unlivable environment.
 The excessive moisture in the air lingers, leaving your body with a sticky, sweaty or clammy feeling.

 - High presence of pests: High-moisture areas are an ideal living environment for termites, cockroaches and other pests, transforming your humid home into a perfect environment for breeding.